EdinburghMD/EdinburghMD.github.io/index.md

 ## Location

 University of Edinburgh - King's Buildings Campus
-James Clerk Maxwell Building (JCMB) -- room 5323 (Maths Common Room)
+James Clerk Maxwell Building (JCMB) -- room 6206 for talks and room 6301 for networking

 ## Contact